darshanvekaria/Movie-Theater-Seating-Assignment/readme.md

 ### Critical assumptions and considerations

 - Each request wants to **get the tickets in a cluster**.
-For example, if the buyer wants 5 tickets, then he will only accept the tickets if they consecutive in a row.
+For example, if the buyer wants 5 tickets, then he will only accept the tickets if they are consecutive in a row.
 If two different rows have 3 and 2 tickets available, we assume that the buyer won't be interested in buying the tickets.
+- Buffer rule of 3 seats and 1 row needs to be strictly followed.
 - Requests are processed in the **order in which they come**.
 - Time complexity for selections and updation of seats must be **optimal**